Samsung/Tizen.CircularUI/doc/guide/ContentButton.md

 ## Create CircleStepper

-Basically `CircleStepper` looks same as [Xamarin.Forms.Stepper](https://developer.xamarin.com/api/type/Xamarin.Forms.Stepper/), and you can also change the value with [Bezel Interactions](https://developer.tizen.org/design/wearable/interaction/bezel-interactions).
+Basically `CircleStepper` looks same as [Xamarin.Forms.Stepper](https://developer.xamarin.com/api/type/Xamarin.Forms.Stepper/), and you can modify the value with [Bezel interaction](https://developer.tizen.org/design/wearable/interaction/bezel-interactions).
-The difference from [Xamarin.Forms.Stepper](https://developer.xamarin.com/api/type/Xamarin.Forms.Stepper/) is to provide some additional properties for Tizen wearable.
+The difference from [Xamarin.Forms.ScrollView](https://developer.xamarin.com/api/type/Xamarin.Forms.ScrollView/) is to provide some additional properties for Tizen wearable.

 `CircleStepper` has the following properties: